cristianoag/msx-picoverse/README.md

 If you want to contribute to the software development, please check the [Software Playground](software/picoverse_2040/) folder for more information.

+## Thanks

+This project is a community effort, and we would like to thank the following people for their contributions:

+* Chandler Kluser
+* Ismael Arbufs
+* Josep Bonet Domènech
+* Mark S. Johnson
+* @piigaa-densetu-two-da
+* Wagner Tavares

 ## License